shamanicvocalarts/TDCode-Beta/README.md

 ## How to Contribute 🛠️

+You can download the TOX on the releases page.

 This is your space to **report bugs** and **request features**.
 Here’s how you can help:

 1. **Submit Bug Reports**: Found an issue?
 Open a GitHub Issue and describe the problem in detail.
 I'll work on fixes in upcoming releases.